daipe-ai/platform-docs/docs/writing-function-output.md

 # Writing function output

-Output decorators are used in conjunction with the `@transformation` input decorator.
+Output decorators are used in conjunction with the `@dp.transformation` input decorator.
 They take either a string identifier of the table...

 ```python
 import daipe as dp